Mohammed-islam0907/learning-devops/AWS/README.md

 - Managed network file system (NFS) that can be mounted on multiple EC2 instances
 - Scalable - grows as you add data
 - Expensive

+## Scalability & High Availability

+**Scalability means application/system can handle greater loads by adapting**

+2 types of scalability:
+- Vertical (1st step)  - increase size of the instance e.g. adding more RAM
+- Horizontal - adding more instances.
+Also known as elastic scaling as when there's a spike in traffic, it scales up and then back down when needed

+**High availability: goes hand in hand with horizontal scaling**
+- To be highly available, application/system needs to run in at least 2 data centres (AZ)
+- Goal is to survive data centre loss
+- If one AZ fails, traffic is automatically routed to another instance keeping application/server running